You are here

 Abstracts by M. D. Galsky:

-Biomarker development trial of satraplatin in patients with metastatic castrate-resistant prostate cancer.Category: Genitourinary Cancer - Prostate Cancer
+A phase II study of neoadjuvant docetaxel (D) plus bevacizumab (B) in patients (pts) with high-risk localized prostate cancer.Category: Genitourinary Cancer - Prostate Cancer